1985-92

 This informal group of artists thought in their works in terms of series, sequences, or variations, and it is no longer possible to distinguish who is actually speaking here: the painting’s author or the painted figure.
 The central protagonists of the renewal are Richard Hamilton, who laid the foundation for the international pop movement; David Hockney, who later created works in almost all media; the Berlin-born British portrait painter Lucian Freud, who was praised for his anatomical and psychological observations; and the outsider Francis Bacon, originally from Dublin, who was mainly influenced by film, photography, theater, sculpture, and the Old Masters.

 The material of Francis Bacon’s figure is the body, which deforms itself in movements coming from within.
-In the sense of Gilles Deleuze’s Logic of Sensation (1981), this action is integrated into a program of becoming.
+In the sense of Gilles Deleuze’s LOGIC OF SENSATION (1981), this action is integrated into a program of becoming.
 With and in these movements, the flesh emerges, which is the common space of human and animal.
 Painting must therefore make a conscious decision against the purely “figurative“ if it wants to wrest art from representation.
 This experienced painting, however, is to be confused neither with the inner monologue of abstract expressionism nor with a gestural painterly stream of consciousness.
 However, the fact that the boundaries are sometimes blurred is made clear by the following definition from literature: the experienced speech believes in the “inner nature“, builds analepses and prolepses into the figure as trains of thought, and is a reproduction of the unformulated stream of consciousness in the third person.

 Theodor F. Null